MariyaTikhonova/hse_mlds_deep_learning_course/README.md

 # Homeworks
 ### Submission
-All homework assignments should be send via AnyTask (coming soon).
+All homework assignments should be send via [AnyTask](https://anytask.org).
+Invite for the course is **PKivb1Q**.

 You may send the google collab link but ensure that you **have given access via the link**.
 The best way is to send both: ipynb itself and the link to collab.
 It is also better to name the files like this:

 **"{surname}\_\_hw\_{number}\.ipynb"** or **"{surname}\_\_ehw\_{week_number}\.ipynb"** (for extra homeworks).